Privacy software: Intrusion detection systems

 Intrusion detection systems are designed to detect all types of malicious network traffic and computer usage that cannot be detected by a firewall.
 These systems capture all network traffic flows and examine the contents of each packet for malicious traffic.

 Encryption

 Encryption is another form of privacy security.
 When organizations do not have a secure channel for sending information, they use encryption to stop unauthorized eavesdroppers.
 Encryption is the process of converting an original message into a form that cannot be read by anyone except the intended receiver.

 Steganography

 Steganography is the practice of representing information within another message or physical object, in such a manner that the presence of the information is not evident to human inspection.
 Its purpose is to hide messages from eavesdropping and e-surveillance.
-Compared to using cryptography, which translates the text itself to another format, stenography hides the data rather than converting it.
+Compared to using cryptography, which translates the text itself to another format, steganography hides the data rather than converting it.